2 Principles of Data Visualization

 theme_minimal()

-We could improve the plot we’ve been working on in many ways, but rather than add to an ugly plot, let’s instead return to the drought data visualization by Cédric Scherer and Georgios Karamanis.
-By walking through their code, you’ll learn lessons about making high-quality data visualization with ggplot and R.
+You could still improve this plot in many ways, but instead let’s return to the drought data visualization by Scherer and Karamanis.
+By walking through their code, you’ll learn about making high-quality data visualization with ggplot and R.

 Recreating the Drought Visualization with ggplot

-fundamentals and some less-well-known tweaks that make it really shine.
+The drought visualization code relies on a combination of ggplot fundamentals and some lesser-known tweaks that make it really shine.
 To understand how Scherer and Karamanis made their data visualization, we’ll start with a simplified version of their code, then build it up layer by layer, adding elements as we go.

 library(rio)